 Dr. Bradford served as the Interim Director of the World Food Center from October 2017 - December 2018.
 Upon the permanent appointment of Ermias Kebreab as Director, he assumed the advisory role of Associate Director, which he will hold through June 2019.

-Kaylee D’Amico manages the World Food Center's programmatic efforts, including outreach, special events, and strategic planning.
+Kaylee D’Amico manages the World Food Center's programmatic efforts, including strategic initiatives, interdisciplinary projects, and special events.
 She works closely with stakeholders at UC Davis and externally to develop collaborations that support the World Food Center's mission.
 Previously, she served as Operations Manager of Our Generation Speaks, an international entrepreneurship program held in partnership with Brandeis University and MassChallenge.
-She has also worked with several NGOs in the fields of city planning, economic development, and health care as a development strategist and administrator.
+She has also worked with several NGOs in the fields of city planning, economic development, and health care as a development and program strategist.
 Originally from Boston, MA, Kaylee holds a B.Sc. in public administration from Emerson College.